 The U.S. Department of Education requires NPC to annually publish cost and time for completion data on Career & Technical Education certificate programs.

-You can access the current data for the Paramedicine (CP & CAS) Program online at www.npc.edu/ emergency-medical-services.
+You can access the current data for the Paramedicine (CP & CAS) Program online at www.npc.edu/paramedicine

 Commission on Accreditation of Allied Health Education Programs